wadackel/sweet-scroll/README.md

 // Specified in the CSS Selector const sweetScroll = new SweetScroll({/* some options */}, "#container");

-// Specified in the HTMLElement const sweetScroll = new SweetScroll({/* some options */}, document.getElementById("container"));
+// Specified in the Element
+const sweetScroll = new SweetScroll({/* some options */}, document.getElementById("container"));
 ```